-Along with the American Jobs Plan, the Biden Administration laid out the “Made in America Tax Plan” which proposes changes that will raise over $2 trillion over the next 15 years.
+Along with the American Jobs Plan, the Biden Administration laid out the Made in America Tax Plan which proposes changes that will raise more than $2 trillion over the next 15 years.
 Below are key tax proposals of the Made in America Tax Plan as listed in the White House Fact Sheet:

 - Increase the corporate tax rate from 21% to 28%

-- Create a new corporate minimum tax of 15% on “book income” of large corporations
+- Create a new corporate minimum tax of 15% on book income of large corporations

 - Increase IRS corporate enforcement budget

-- Elimination of the foreign derived intangible income (“FDII”) deduction
+- Elimination of the foreign derived intangible income (FDII) deduction

-- Eliminates tax preferences for fossil fuels
+- Eliminate tax preferences for fossil fuels

 The plan also indicates that additional proposals relating to individual taxation will be forthcoming.

-We anticipate that additional details on the proposed tax changes will be included in the President’s FY 2022 budget plan and any debates to follow.
-Companies should begin evaluating the “American Jobs Plan”, “Made in America Tax Plan” and the Senate Democrats Framework and consider modeling the potential tax impact of these proposals.
+We anticipate that additional detail on the proposed tax increases will be included in the President’s FY 2022 budget plan.
+Companies should begin evaluating the American Jobs Plan and the Made in America Tax Plan and consider modeling the potential tax impact of these proposals.